theodorejb/Responsive-Captcha/README.md

 Prevent form spam by generating random, accessible arithmetic questions with this lightweight PHP class.

+Examples:
+1. "What is fifteen divided by three?"
+2. "What is the sum of four and six?"
+3. "What is eight multiplied by two?"
+4. "What is five minus one?"

+Users can respond with either the numeric or textual version of the answer (e.g. "16" or "sixteen").

 TextCaptcha was originally created by Theodore Brown (http://designedbytheo.com).
-Feel free to use this code or modify it to suit your needs as long as it is accompanied by this README.
+Feel free to use this code or modify it to suit your needs as long as it is accompanied by this readme.

 Usage guide
 -----------